Bluette1/gamer/README.md

 ### Tests
 - Run `yarn test`

 ### Instructions for the game
     - Press the keyboard left, right, up, and down to move left, right, up, and down respectively.
     - Press the up key multiple times for multiple jumps.
     - The player must avoid the shell in order to stay alive.
+    - The player progresses to new levels on successfully completing each round, and the levels get more dangerous with more bomb shells being unleashed.

 ## Contributions

 There are two ways of contributing to this project: